hmcts/ccd-docker/docs/PostgresUpgrade.md

 ```

-## Pull latest ccd-docker (MANDATORY)
+## 2. Pull latest ccd-docker (MANDATORY)
+> [!WARNING]
-**Note:** If you want to keep your current database data, please go the step above, [Backup old database](#1--backup-old-database-migrate-data-to-the-new-database--optional-step-)
+> If you want to keep your current database data, please go the step above, [Backup old database](#1-backup-old-database-migrate-data-to-the-new-database-optional-step)

 * Make sure images/volumes of microservices are deleted with the following.
 **This has to be in place to be able to _migrate_ postgres version.**
 ```